oalmalky5/omar-almalky/README.md

   </a>
 </p>

 Creative, detail-oriented, software engineer with a proven track record of problem solving and creating successful front and back end web applications.
-Looking to bring my skills to a tech company with global reach.

 See [my website](https://www.omaralmalky.me/) for more information!